fbpx

 If you plan on using your mPulse sauna outdoors, you should get a model that has eucalyptus wood on the exterior and purchase Sunlighten’s sauna cover so as not to void your warranty.

-Note: Since I had an existing relationship with Sunlighten, I didn’t go through the normal sales process when purchasing my mPulse.
-That’s why I didn’t realize that I should have gotten the Eucalyptus model, considering that our plan was to use the sauna outdoors.
+Note: Since I had an existing relationship with Sunlighten, I didn’t go through the normal sales process when purchasing my first mPulse.
+That’s why I didn’t realize that I should have gotten the eucalyptus model, considering that our plan was to use the sauna outdoors.
 Fortunately, Sunlighten agreed not to void my warranty as long as I ordered the sauna cover to protect the sauna from the elements.

 In case you’re wondering, for the two-person mPulse Believe, there is roughly a $600 difference between the basswood (cheapest) and eucalyptus/cedar (most expensive) models.